KevinJump/LocalGovWapple/readme.md

 ==============

-A hacked together script, using wappalyzer
+A hacked together script, using wappalyzer on localgov sites. with some extra cms stuff
-- on localgov sites

-three scripts
+three main scripts:

 DbCleanSetup.py
 ----------------